 Click here for the video provided by WMTW

-“Many thanks to Tux Turkel for including our little pantry in his expose on hunger here in Maine.
-His article below demonstrates just how important our efforts really are.”
+In 2016 Tux Turkel from the Portland Press Herald included SFP in his expose on hunger.
+His article below demonstrates just how important our efforts really are.

 More than 200,000 residents regularly depend on food that moves through an enormous distribution system into a statewide network of pantries and meal programs